rushikeshsp25/HPDF_Task1/README.md

 4] To run the application you can either use the flask command or python’s -m switch with Flask.

-    Before you can do that you need to tell your terminal the application to work with by exporting the FLASK_APP environment                          variable:
+    Before you can do that you need to tell your terminal the application to work with by exporting the FLASK_APP environment variable
     $ export FLASK_APP=hello.py
     $ flask run
      * Running on http://127.0.0.1:5000/